 10. IT'S SEEN BY MILLIONS.

-According to the Rockefeller Center website, more than half a million people walk by the tree—stationed between West 48th and 51st streets and Fifth and Sixth Avenues—every day, starting from when it's erected in late November to when it comes down in early January.
+, more than half a million people walk by the tree—stationed between West 48th and 51st streets and Fifth and Sixth Avenues—every day, starting from when it's erected in late November to when it comes down in early January.
 Thousands will gather in person to watch the official tree-lighting ceremony on December 2, and millions more will tune in from home.

 11. WHEN THE HOLIDAY IS OVER, THE TREE KEEPS ON GIVING BACK.